brunozalc/raftlike/design.typ

 This project implements a simplified Raft consensus algorithm in Rust, featuring automatic leader election, log replication, and crash recovery across a 3-node cluster.

-*Core Components:*
+The algorithm is used by a few real-world applications and databases such as Kubernetes (etcd), TiDB

+The architecture consists of a few core components:

-- HTTP API server (Axum framework)
+- HTTP API server (Axum)
-- Asynchronous event loop (Tokio runtime)
+- Asynchronous event loop (Tokio)
-- Persistent state storage (JSON files)
+- Persistent state storage using JSON files
-- Command-line interface
+- Command-line interface for interacting with the nodes

 == Concurrent Task Architecture

-The system spawns three async tasks at startup that run concurrently:

 #figure(
   image("assets/logic-new.png", width: 70%),